xiaonia/kotlin-web-site/pages/docs/reference/classes.md

 ### Calling the superclass implementation

-Code in a derived class can call its superclass functions and property accessors implementations using the *super*{: .keyword } keyword:
+<span style="color:red;">Code in a derived class can call its superclass functions and property accessors implementations using the *super*{: .keyword } keyword:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only>